FiveElements/air-paginator/README.md

-# air-paginator
+# water-page-flow
-The Air Paginator manager the pagination of server result Set.
+The Water Page flow manager the pagination of server result Set.

-# Polymer.AirPaginatorBehavior
+# Polymer.WaterPageFlowBehavior
 The pagination business logic usable to implements your own pagination Web-component.